CremeCrackerCloud/cremecracker/paas-api/README.md

 # PAAS API

-The backend service component of the PAAS (Platform as a Service) project, built with Rust using Actix-web framework.
+The PAAS (Platform as a Service) API is a Rust-based backend service that provides authentication and application management functionality.

 ## Features